Female gangs in the United States: Types of involvement

 Female gang members can function in one of three capacities, as theorized and defined by Walter Miller: independently functioning units, coed gangs, and female auxiliaries to male gangs.
 Independently functioning units are all-female gangs that operate under their own gang colors and name, without oversight from existing male gangs.
 Coed gangs possess both male and female members.
 Most leadership positions are held by males, although Taylor notes that positions and power held by female members varies from gang to gang, and are often dependent on the gang's structure, most notably whether or not it operates for profit.
 Female auxiliary gangs adopt the symbols of and modify the name of an existing male gang, but operate semi-autonomously.
 They act in the interests of the male gang, but control member initiation and internal affairs of the group.
+In a study by Tara E. Sutton on the lives of female gang members, there is significant research that supports the idea that women face similar challenges within gangs however, female gang members also face issues of sexualization within their own groups.

 Crime and violence

 Female gang members have greater delinquency rates than female and male non-members, according to Bjerregaard and Smith.
-Despite this, statistics show that male members commit more crime than females and that the acts tend to be more violent, and Peterson found that girls in majority male gangs exhibit greater delinquency than female members of other gangs.
+Despite this, statistics show that male members commit more crime than females and that the acts tend to be more violent, and Peterson found that women in majority male gangs exhibit greater delinquency than female members of other gangs.
 Female gang members were incarcerated most often for drug-related activities (use and selling), domestic issues, and petty theft/larceny.
-Joe and Chesney-Lind's research amongst female gang members found that girls are less likely to become involved in typical gang-violence, although willingness to support a fellow member in a fight was a necessary trait of a good gang member.
+Joe and Chesney-Lind's research amongst female gang members found that women are less likely to become involved in typical gang-violence, although willingness to support a fellow member in a fight was a necessary trait of a good gang member.
 Miller found that when females do engage in violence, they tend to avoid weapons like guns and instead prefer fists or knives.